systematic-magic/AgingPubMed/editorials_pdf.rst

 10. Correspondence
 -----------------

-"Correspondence:" section can be found at the end of the article right after the Corresponding author and affiliation.
+"Correspondence:" section can be found at the end of the article right after the corresponding author and affiliation section.

 10.1.
-Check that correspondence section is separated from corresponding author and affiliation section by blank line.
+Check that Correspondence section is separated from corresponding author and affiliation section by blank line.

 10.2.
-Check that correspondence section has a title “Correspondence:” (:ref:`title case<title_case>` and followed by colon (:)).
+Check that Correspondence section has a title “Correspondence:” (:ref:`title case<title_case>` and followed by colon (:)).

 10.3.
 Check that "Correspondence:" is formatted in black, bold and italic font.